Marilyn Miller

 Marilyn Miller (born Mary Ellen Reynolds; September 1, 1898 – April 7, 1936) was one of the most popular Broadway musical stars of the 1920s and early 1930s.
 She was an accomplished tap dancer, singer and actress, and the combination of these talents endeared her to audiences.
 On stage, she usually played rags-to-riches Cinderella characters who lived happily ever after.
-She died suddenly from complications of nasal surgery at age 37.
+She had a history of sinus infections, the last of which required hospitalization and caused a toxicity – treated by blood transfusions as antibiotics were still a few years away – that caused her death at age 37.

 Early life

 Marilyn Miller was born in 1898 in Evansville, Indiana, the youngest daughter of Edwin D. Reynolds, a telephone lineman, and his first wife, the former Ada Lynn Thompson.
 The tiny, delicately featured blonde was only four years old when she debuted in the role of Mademoiselle Sugarlump at Lakeside Park in Dayton, Ohio, performing as a member of her family's vaudeville act, named The Columbian Trio.
 That act, which included her stepfather Oscar Caro Miller and her older sisters Ruth and Claire, was renamed the Five Columbians after she and her mother joined the routine.
 From their home base in Findlay, Ohio, the five toured the Midwest and Europe for ten years and managed to skirt the child labor authorities until Lee Shubert discovered Miller at the Lotus Club in London in 1914.